 Providence Children's Museum

 The Providence Children's Museum has a wide range of play-friendly and excellently educational exhibits.
-Take advantage of Metlife Family Friday when the museum is free from 5-8 p.m.
-The museum celebrated the grand opening of their Imagination Playground on April 16.
+Take advantage of Metlife Family Friday when the museum is free from 5-8 p.m (June - August every Friday).

 Botanical Center at Roger Williams Park